Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 25 April 2026 02.08.30 UTC
+- WIB: Sabtu, 25 April 2026 04.00.49 UTC
-- WITA: Sabtu, 25 April 2026 03.08.30 UTC
+- WITA: Sabtu, 25 April 2026 05.00.49 UTC
-- WIT: Sabtu, 25 April 2026 04.08.30 UTC
+- WIT: Sabtu, 25 April 2026 06.00.49 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: technology
+Kategori: nature